shashigharti/federated-learning-on-raspberry-pi/README.md

 ![PyTorch Robotics logo](Alejandro%20Ahumada/logo/export/PyTorch-Robotics_Logo_v001@2x.png "PyTorch Robotics logo")

 # Federated Learning with Raspberry PI (PySyft)
-Scholars from the Secure and Private AI Scholarship Challenge by [Facebook AI](https://ai.facebook.com/) and [Udacity](https://www.udacity.com/) working together to implement [this](https://blog.openmined.org/federated-learning-of-a-rnn-on-raspberry-pis/) tutorial by [Daniele Gadler](https://github.com/DanyEle) from [OpenMined](https://www.openmined.org/).
+We are a group of scholars part of the study group PyTorch Robotics from the Secure and Private AI Scholarship Challenge by [Facebook AI](https://ai.facebook.com/) and [Udacity](https://www.udacity.com/) working together to implement [this](https://blog.openmined.org/federated-learning-of-a-rnn-on-raspberry-pis/) tutorial by [Daniele Gadler](https://github.com/DanyEle) from [OpenMined](https://www.openmined.org/).

 We will set up PySyft on two Raspberry Pis and learn how to train a Recurrent Neural Network on a Raspberry Pi via PySyft.

-Would you like to learn more about Secure and Private AI?
-Join this free course from Udacity [here](https://www.udacity.com/course/secure-and-private-ai--ud185)

 ***